djkramnik/ui-annotations/README.md

   * projected rectangles have a remove feature

-  * project form has preview button as well.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.
+  * project form has preview button.  applies the current projection and removes the form.  any keypress => restore form, with all state preserved.

   * add the label dropdown directly to the projection form. when you click submit it submits all the projected elements as annotations under that label